resibots/limbo/docs/index.rst

 Limbo is a lightweight framework for Bayesian Optimization, a powerful approach for global optimization of expensive, non-convex functions.

-Limbo is primarily designed for *researchers* who needs to experiment with novel ideas / algorithms.
+Limbo is primarily designed for *researchers* who need to experiment with novel ideas / algorithms.
 It is not designed for end-users who need a "black-box" to optimize a function (although Limbo can be used for this).

 Limbo has been used in several scientific publications, in particular: